Location: International, Work Remotely or Nairobi, Kenya

-- Working with the management team and the Finance & Operations team, responsible for monitoring the project’s financial health, reviewing budget reports and burn rate analyses; communicating implications with decision-makers, and providing recommendations to resolve any outstanding issues.
+- Working with the management team and the Finance & Operations team, monitor the project’s financial health, reviewing budget reports and burn rate analyses, ; communicating implications with decision-makers, and providing recommendations to resolve any outstanding issues.

-- Review and approve vendor invoices, coordinating with other line managers, as needed.
-Ensure that invoices are well documented and in compliance with JSI and inSupply Health standards, as relevant.
+- Review and approve vendor invoices, coordinating with other managers, as needed.
+Ensure that invoices are documented and in compliance with JSI and inSupply Health standards

 - Oversee the recruitment of staff and vendors.
-Facilitate the development of memoranda of understanding, awards, or contracts with partners and sub-grantees.
+Facilitate the development of memoranda of understanding, awards, and contracts with partners and sub-grantees.

 Support the management team to position HCDExchange for the future

 - Support HCDExchange-funder relations.
 Help plan and produce regular communications, dashboards, and meetings.
 Ensure the timely submission of deliverables and reports.

 - Support the preparation and delivery of a smooth and successful Annual Program Review (APR) process in August, 2021.

 - Work with the management team and Advisory Committee to articulate and demonstrate HCDExchange key results and value propositions in order to secure additional partners and funds.

 Experience: Ten to fifteen years of experience managing complex international projects and teams in/for low- and middle-income countries.